grzegorz914/homebridge-enphase-envoy/README.md

 ## Know issues
 - If used with Hoobs, there is a possible configuration incompatibilty.

-## Installation
-1. Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
-2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
-3. Install homebridge-enphase-envoy using: `npm install -g homebridge-enphase-envoy` or search for `Enphase or Envoy` in Config UI X.

 ## Info v4.x.x and above!!!
 1. Version 4.0.0 whole new concept.
 2. All devices in PV are detected automatically (Envoy, Q-Relays, Encharges, Meters, Microinverters).